 With over 675 million monthly users, LinkedIn is now bigger, better, and more active than ever!
 But with more active users, people also get bombarded with an increasing amount of content.
 As a result, filtering through all of it and standing out among your followers can be incredibly challenging.

 It’s not just enough to create a LinkedIn profile with your career information anymore.
-You have to be active on LinkedIn to connect with the right professionals and get the right opportunities in your career.
+It’s not just enough to create a LinkedIn profile with your career information anymore.
+Now, you have to optimize your LinkedIn profile and be active on LinkedIn to connect with the right professionals and get the right opportunities in your career.

 LinkedIn’s newly launched Stories features can be just the thing you need to cut through all the noise and improve personal branding as well as overall brand awareness.